 Reports for High Country

 Luce and Hogan have been fishing well.
+Lake temps are getting in the danger zone for safe catch and release.
 There is a new boat launch and campsites at Hogan if your wanting to spend more time at these two lakes.
 Hogan is on the road, Luce is a 1/4 mile hike south from the Logan picnic area.
 Flies: Buggers and leeches of various colors.
 Chironimids, Ice cream cones, pheasant tails, hares ear, bow-tie midges, Griffiths gnat, damsel nymphs, back swimmers, FRM midges, parachute Adams, ants, adult damsels, beetles and small hoppers.